What is the best low FODMAP protein powder?

 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 FODMAPs are short-chain carbohydrates (sugars) found in certain foods like fruits, grains, and sweeteners.

-Some people have trouble digesting FODMAPs, and experience uncomfortable gastrointestinal (GI) side effects when they eat too many.
-A low-FODMAP diet aims to mitigate these symptoms by reducing the number of FODMAPs in the diet, and is intended for people with medically diagnosed irritable bowel syndrome (IBS).
+Some people have trouble digesting FODMAPs and experience painful gastrointestinal (GI) side effects when they eat too many.
+A low-FODMAP diet aims to mitigate these symptoms by reducing the number of FODMAPs in the diet.
+It is intended for people with medically diagnosed irritable bowel syndrome (IBS).

 Why are FODMAPs hard to digest?